alexandrainst/bits_and_bobs/README.md

 >>> # We can specify a condition that disables the suppression
 >>> def print_if_debug():
 ...  with bnb.no_terminal_output(disable_condition=lambda: os.getenv("DEBUG") == "1"):
-...   print("This will be printed only if DEBUG=1")
+...   print("This will be printed only if DEBUG is not 1")
 >>> print_if_debug()
+This will be printed only if DEBUG is not 1
 >>> os.environ["DEBUG"] = "1"
 >>> print_if_debug()
-This will be printed only if DEBUG=1
 ```

 ### `only_allow_specific_loggers`